 My mom was into making crocheted jewelry using the finest crystals and beads, which she sold at jewelry and art shows as well as online and through word of mouth.
 I have had the pleasure of accompanying her on a couple of occasions to these shows.
 Below is a photo of us at a show in Key Biscayne, Florida.

 My mom had many pieces in her inventory when she died in 2019, all of which can be seen on her website, carolyn-arnold.com, and on my online store at susiesellsseashells.com.
 (Update – there are no more pieces available.
 Also, I have let her website go.)

-Also, I plan to write about my parent’s lives and show-off all the photos my mom loved taking on the many, many, many trips she and my dad took.
-You won’t want to miss it, so make sure you click on “Follow” to be notified of new posts.
+Also, one of these days, I plan to write about my parent’s lives and show-off all the photos my mom loved taking on the many, many, many trips she and my dad took.
+To make sure you don’t miss it, enter your email address below and click “Follow” to be notified of new posts.
 And please share this with others who may be interested.
 Thank you for your support!